petri1807/mobile-programming-project/README.md

 - `Ctrl + Shift + K` Delete the entire line.
 - `Alt + arrow up/down` Move the line your cursor is on, or a highlighted code block up/down.
 - `F2` Refactoring.
 Want to change a variable/class/component name?
 Rename refactor makes it easier, rename it once and all instances of it will be automatically refactored.
 Should work across files if an instance is found.
-- `Copy Line Down` and add shortcut `Shift + Alt + arrow down`.
-Now you can easily duplicate the line your cursor is on or a block of highlighted code below with this shortcut.
+- `Shift + Alt + arrow down` Duplicate the line your cursor is on or a block of highlighted code below.

 ## VS Code settings
 Settings to be configured